SHOP ALL PRODUCTS NOW

 • Dizziness/lightheadedness

-While many enjoy the euphoric effects and mood enhancement properties of cannabis, others rely on the natural compounds in cannabis for their anti-anxiety effects and their ability to calm anxiety behaviors.
+While many enjoy the euphoric effects and mood enhancement properties of cannabis, others rely on the natural compounds in cannabis for their anti-anxiety effects and their ability to calm anxious behaviors.

 Other therapeutic uses for medical cannabis